 The rubber tapper at my kampung was already on his way to work at around 4 in the morning.
 He worked on family inheritance land which had multiple owners and even on land owned by others.
 In all cases income from the land had to be shared.
 The rubber trees were normally located a distance from his house and he would have to cycle there in the dark.
 The rubber trees were generally old trees in need of replanting, and thus the tapping spots were usually high up on the tree trunks.
 Thus the tapper had to carry a ladder from tree to tree for this purpose.
 Sometimes the trees were on uneven terrain and this made the task harder.
 Some tappers had to use oil lamps for lighting in areas of darkness in the early morning.
 Some also brought cheap cigarettes which had almost no tobacco content, not for the purpose of enjoying tobacco but just to produce smokes to keep away mosquitoes.
 Tapping would be done in a few hours but the tapper had to return to the trees later to collect the latex.
 The process of pressing and rolling the latex into rubber sheets continued later in the afternoon.

-That was the tapping technology at a kampung at that time.
+That was the tapping technology at a kampung at that time in the 1960s.
 It was less sophisticated than the process in plantation estates.
 To the kampung rubber tapper, if it rained in the morning then tapping would be affected and even the latex of the day could be lost.
 In a worst case scenario the rubber tapper would have no income for the day.

-Generally the work of a kampung rubber tapper was tough.
+Generally the work of a kampung rubber tapper was hard.
 Return was low and further subject to disruption from weather.

 I was never a rubber tapper.
-But I noted the great effort tappers put in daily.
+But I have lived in the same community with rubber tappers.
+I noted the great effort tappers put in daily.
 I had the opportunity to listen to their stories, and noted their strong sense of survival.
-Their plight was almost similar to the padi planters working in bendang elsewhere in Perak.
+Their plight was almost similar to the padi planters working in bendang (padi fields) elsewhere in Perak.